Alveee/auction-app/README.md

 After creating cluster and database, you'll get a connection string.
 Copy this string and set this value to `ATLAS_URI` key in `.env` file into `server` folder.

+Import the `products.json` and `user.json` from the dataset folder to your database.

 ### Frontend Installation

 After cloning the project